 Karl Malone, with 36,928 points scored during his career, may have been thought of as the best power forward of all time, although Baylor, McHale , Barkley and others would have had their fans if there was a vote.
 Duncan, however, has surpassed The Mailman in many areas.
 Parker to Duncan won titles, Stockton to Malone ran into Jordan and Pippen and Rodman and didn’t win titles.

-At 38, the length of Duncan’s high level play is astonishing.
+The longevity of high level play he’s maintained is astonishing.
 When Duncan entered the NBA in 1997, Michael Jordan was the MVP while Dennis Rodman was the top rebounder.
 Both have long since retired.
 Not only was Duncan the best player from the draft in ‘97, he has played longer than the players selected then despite also playing four years at Wake Forest.
 Keith Van Horn was the second pick that year, but Duncan has played in more than twice as many NBA games as KVH did.

 That he stayed with one team throughout his NBA career makes Duncan a loyal and rare player, although for some card collectors that is a reason why he isn’t hugely popular.
 Most superstar centers, and power forwards, found their way to the Lakers or other large market teams and a lot more publicity.
 He was never close to following them out of San Antonio, but there was some talk in the offseason of 2000 that the Magic could sign both Duncan and Grant Hill.
 That could have made Duncan a player with only one title, as Orlando couldn’t add pieces to their team with Hill and his bad ankles filling up the salary cap.